Readers' Guide to Periodical Literature

 The Readers' Guide to Periodical Literature is a reference guide to recently published articles in periodical magazines and scholarly journals, organized by article subject.
-The Readers' Guide has been published regularly since 1901 by the H. W. Wilson Company, and is a staple of public and academic reference libraries throughout the United States; a retrospective index of general periodicals published from 1890 to 1982 is also available.
+The Readers' Guide has been published regularly since 1901 by the H. W. Wilson Company, and is a staple of public and academic reference libraries throughout the United States.

-Originally, The Readers' Guide was published on a biweekly basis, with later issues incorporating the previous content in larger copies until the index for the entire year was published.
+Originally, The Readers' Guide was published biweekly, with later issues incorporating the previous content in larger copies until the index for the entire year was published.

-Databases

-There are two online database versions of Reader's Guide available from H. W. Wilson Company: Readers' Guide to Periodical Literature which covers 1983 to the present, and Readers' Guide Retrospective: 1890–1982.
+H. W. Wilson Company offers two online database versions: Readers' Guide to Periodical Literature, which covers 1983 to the present, and Readers' Guide Retrospective: 1890–1982.